andreagiassi/microservice-rbac-user-management/README.md

 Open the application.properties file located in /src/main/resources.

-Set the username and password of the user of your MySql database that you want to use:
+Set the username and password of the MySql's user that you want to use:

     spring.datasource.username=yourMySqlUser
     spring.datasource.password=yourMySqlUserStrongPassword

-For production environment consider creating a specific MySql user for the "users" database and a strong password.
+For production environment consider to create a specific MySql user for the database "users" using a strong password.

 Disable the demo data setting the database properties as below: